 It should be understood that automated systems themselves are not “accelerators” of solving managerial tasks.
 In any case, the algorithms of the work of commanders and staffs with or without the use of such systems are determined by people.

-However, despite the experience of operating the system (both positive and negative) gained during the exercise, it is worth noting that the development of algorithms for the operation of a military control body in preparing for a battle and in the course of performing combat missions is still not the prerogative of the division commander and headquarters. .
+However, despite the experience gained during the exercise, the operation of the system (both positive and negative), it is worth noting that the development of algorithms for the work of the military command body in preparation for the battle and in the performance of combat missions is still the prerogative of the commander and the staff of the division .

 Work